Talk about dominating a market!

-A recent 15 hour drive on I-77 (to get to our vacation destination) proved to be one heck of a wake-up call on businesses that dominate a market.
+A recent 15 hour drive on I-77 (to get to our vacation destination) proved to be one heck of a wake-up call about businesses that dominate a market.
+In this case, the interstate exit market.

 And “owning it” is what franchising does best.
-It’s so darn powerful.
+The business model is so darn powerful.

 You’re going to need gas-there’s no getting around it, unless you’re interested in buying what my friend, Barry Moltz, tested out.